Custom-Designed Major BS

 Admission Requirements

-Applicants may apply to the Custom-Designed Major (CSDN) as incoming, first-year students, current Drexel students, and transfer students.
+Applicants may apply directly to the Custom-Designed Major (CSDN) as current Drexel students or transfer students.
+Incoming first-year students interested in Custom-Designed Major should apply to the First Year Exploratory Studies (FYES) program; for the students entering FYES with Custom-Designed already in mind as their major, part of their time in FYES will be spent crafting their formal application to the major.
+Current Drexel students seeking a change of major to Custom-Designed must have final applications submitted by Week One of the summer term preceding their junior year, so that they have a minimum of 5 academic terms in the major prior to graduation.
 Please visit the CSDN application webpage for the most up-to-date information about how to apply, application materials, and setting up an introductory meeting to learn more about the program with the CSDN staff.
 Please note: Students do not need to be members of the Honors Program in order to apply to the major.

 Degree Requirements